Add To Favorites

 Keep track of the season, month, day, and date with this colorful, changeable calendar.

-Create changeable circles.
-Fold a large paper into four sections.
+Students create a fun and functional changeable calendar.
+To create changeable circles, have students fold a piece of construction paper into four sections.
 With a Crayola® Erasable Colored Pencil and a compass, draw four circles large enough to fill each section.
 Cut out circles with Crayola Scissors.

-Design the calendar.
-Fold another large piece of paper to divide it into four sections.
+Students fold another piece of construction paper and divide it into four sections.
 To create windows, draw a rectangle in each section near an outer edge.
 Make three large openings (month, season, and day) and a fourth a little smaller (date).
 Cut out the openings.

-Make the wheels.
-To create moveable wheels, place each circle behind a section so that a small portion sticks out slightly beyond the edge.
-Hold in place with brass paper fasteners.
+Students create moveable wheels by placing each circle behind a section so that a small portion sticks out slightly beyond the edge.
+Hold in place with paper fasteners.

-Write January in one opening.
-Turn wheel so you can no longer see it and then write February.
+Students write January in one opening.
+Turn wheel so it can no longer be seen, then write February.
 Continue through the rest of the months.
 Use this same technique to fill in other three circles with the four seasons, the seven days of the week, and 31 days of the month.

 How in this media rich era can we use students’ creative energy to develop original songs and visual posters that captur